1974 Super Outbreak: Monticello–Rochester, Indiana

-Tanner, Alabama (1st tornado)
+Moulton-Trinity-Tanner, Alabama

 As the cluster of thunderstorms was crossing much of the Ohio Valley and northern Indiana, additional strong storms developed much further south just east of the Mississippi River into the Tennessee Valley and Mississippi.
 It produced the first deadly tornadoes in Alabama during the early evening hours.
 Most of the small town of Tanner, located to the west of Huntsville and south of the Limestone County seat of Athens, was destroyed when two F5 tornadoes struck the community 30 minutes apart.

 The first tornado formed at 6:20 pm CDT in Lawrence County, Alabama and ended 61 minutes later in Madison County, Alabama, killing 28 people.
 The tornado first touched down near the small community of Mt.
 Hope, and then tracked into Mt.
 Moriah, where the tornado rapidly intensified and swept away homes and hurled fleeing vehicles, and where a family of six were killed.
 Further along the track, many homes were swept away near Moulton.
 In one case, the destruction was so complete that a witness reported that the largest recognizable objects among scattered debris from an obliterated house were some bed-springs.
 The tornado crossed into Morgan County, causing additional destruction in rural areas near Hillsboro and Trinity.
 The tornado then continued into Madison County and struck the Capshaw and Harvest areas.
 Numerous homes in Harvest and surrounding rural areas of the county were swept completely away and scattered, and extensive wind-rowing of debris was noted.
 A bathtub from one residence was found deeply embedded into the ground.
 Past Harvest, the tornado abruptly dissipated northeast of town, having a peak width of 500 yards.